 - 6. In addition, to ensure that a more harmonised and convergent implementation of the position management controls is put in place by trading venues in accordance with Article 57(8) of MiFID II, ESMA is empowered to develop draft RTS to specify the content of position management controls, thereby taking into account the characteristics of the trading venues concerned. - 7.
 Finally, ITS 4 on the format of position reports by investment firms and market operators has to be amended to reflect the fact that securitised derivatives are no longer within the position reporting regime. - 8.
-This CP seeks stakeholders'views on the draft RTS and ITS proposed by ESMA. - 9.
-Part I of the CP deals with the draft RTS on the calculation methodology for position limits ("RTS 21a") which is to replace current RTS 21).
+Part I of the report deals with the draft RTS on the calculation methodology for position limits ("RTS 21a") which is to replace current RTS 21).
 Draft RTS 21a includes various sets of provisions.
 Firstly, as the empowerments given to ESMA by Article 57(1) of MiFID II to develop draft RTS to specify the procedure for a financial entity to apply for a hedging exemption and for persons to apply for a liquidity provision exemption deal with issues closely linked to the application of position limits to commodity derivatives, ESMA has decided to execute those two empowerments in draft RTS 21a rather than by drafting two separate RTS.
 Secondly, draft RTS 21a includes proposed amendments to current RTS 21 either as a direct consequence of the changes made to the MiFID II provisions (i.e. at Level 1) or suggested by ESMA at its own initiative based on the experience in the first three years of MiFID II application.
-Thirdly, whilst draft RTS 21a will replace the current RTS 21, it retains those of the RTS 21 provisions that are unaffected by the changes made to the MiFID II provisions regarding commodity derivatives.. - 10.
-Part II of the CP presents the amendments ESMA considers necessary to Table 2 of Annex II of ITS 4 on the format of position reports by investment firms and market operators as a consequence of the exclusion of securitised derivatives from the scope of the position limit regime. - 11.
-Part III of the CP presents the draft RTS on position management controls. - 12.
-A preliminary cost-benefit analysis of draft RTS 21a and the draft RTS on position management controls can be found in Annex I while the draft legal texts resulting from the proposals discussed in Part I, II and III of the CP are provided in Annex III. - 13.
-Based on the responses and feedback received to this CP, ESMA will prepare a final report for submission to the Commission.
-Respondents to this consultation are encouraged to provide relevant information, in particular quantitative data, to support their arguments or proposals and help further complement the cost-benefit analysis (CBA).
-Specific questions are included in the CBA section and we would welcome feedback on those.
-This quantitative data should allow for a proper assessment of the materiality of the issues for the respective market participants and an assessment of the potential impacts of the proposed changes to the legal texts.
+Thirdly, whilst draft RTS 21a will replace the current RTS 21, it retains those of the RTS 21 provisions that are unaffected by the changes made to the MiFID II provisions regarding commodity derivatives. - Part II of the report presents the amendments ESMA considers necessary to Table 2 of Annex II of ITS 4 on the format of position reports by investment firms and market operators as a consequence of the exclusion of securitised derivatives from the scope of the position limit regime. - 10.
+Part III of the report presents the draft RTS on position management controls. - 11.
+A mainly qualitative cost-benefit analysis of draft RTS 21a and the draft RTS on position management controls can be found in Annex I. Annex II contains a detailed summary of the responses received to the consultation and Annex III the draft legal texts.